stolostron/multicluster-global-hub/README.md

 ### Multicluster Global Hub Operator

 Operator is for multicluster global hub.
 It is used to deploy all required components for multicluster management.
-The components include multicluster-global-hub-manager in the global hub cluster and multicluster-global-hub-agent in the regional hub clusters.
+The components include multicluster-global-hub-manager in the global hub cluster and multicluster-global-hub-agent in the managed hub clusters.

 The Operator also leverages the manifestwork to deploy the Advanced Cluster Management for Kubernetes in the managed cluster.
-So the managed cluster is switched to a standard ACM Hub cluster (regional hub cluster).
+So the managed cluster is switched to a standard ACM Hub cluster (managed hub cluster).

 ### Multicluster Global Hub Manager

 The manager is used to persist the data into the postgreSQL.
 The data is from Kafka transport.
-The manager is also used to post the data to Kafka transport so that it can be synced to the regional hub clusters.
+The manager is also used to post the data to Kafka transport so that it can be synced to the managed hub clusters.

 ### Multicluster Global Hub Agent

-The agent is running in the regional hub clusters.
-It is responsible to sync-up the data between the global cluster hub and the regional hub clusters.
-For instance, sync-up the managed clusters' info from the regional hub clusters to the global hub cluster and sync-up the policy or application from the global hub cluster to the regional hub clusters.
+The agent is running in the managed hub clusters.
+It is responsible to sync-up the data between the global cluster hub and the managed hub clusters.
+For instance, sync-up the managed clusters' info from the managed hub clusters to the global hub cluster and sync-up the policy or application from the global hub cluster to the managed hub clusters.

 ### Multicluster Global Hub Observability